Skip to content

 Windows Server Health Monitor CPU, memory, disk, and uptime together as a baseline health check

-Service & Process Monitoring Ensure critical Windows services and processes are running
+Service & Process Monitoring Ensure critical services (Windows services / Linux systemd units) and processes are running

 Event Log Monitoring Alert on errors and warnings in the Windows Event Log